 Cost: FREE

-This program is made possible by a generous grant from the County of Santa Clara Office of Sustainability and CAL FIRE Urban & Community Forestry Program.
+This program is in partnership with the University of California and made possible by a generous grant from the County of Santa Clara Board of Supervisors.

 To support community forestry efforts and education like Community Forestry School, consider a gift to Canopy.
 Donate here.